From Exhaustion to Empowerment: Benefits of Burnout Therapy

 The International Classification of Diseases (ICD) of the World Health Organisation (WHO) classifies burnout not as an illness or health condition but as an occupational phenomenon.

-It explicitly refers to phenomena in the occupational context and not other areas of life.
+It explicitly refers to phenomena in the occupational context, rather than other areas of life.

 Nevertheless, the occupation does not explicitly mean a paid job.
 One of the burnout high-risk groups is unpaid work like caring for sick, handicapped, or elderly family members.

-Despite burnout being a purely occupational challenge, additional private life challenges, like parenting young kids, illness, or the loss of a family member, can aggravate the situation at work.
+Despite burnout being a purely occupational challenge, additional personal life challenges, such as parenting young children, illness, or the loss of a family member, can exacerbate the situation at work.

 Client success story: